 Opening a savings account in Canada is easy.
 You just need identification, money and fill a few forms.
 Online savings accounts can be opened much quicker than traditional savings accounts.

 We know financial people say that all the time.
 “Opening this or that is easy!” and the next thing you know you’re asking your uncle to co-sign a document and searching for your cat’s birth certificate and the addresses of your last 18 employers.
 But in this case, it’s true!

 A valid I.D., both for you and your co-account holder if you’re opening a joint account.

 Other identifying info, like your social insurance number

 Some money — not a lot of money, necessarily.
 Most institutions require your initial deposit to be around $100.
-But certain financial institutions that have no minimum will allow you to open a savings account with as little as $1.
+But certain financial institutions that have no minimum will allow you to open a savings account or cash account with as little as $1.

 Online saving accounts can be completed in as little as five minutes, but brick-and-mortar banks can require some paper form filling which can take some time.